Skip to Content

 What Is a Steel Pipe Bollard?

-A steel pipe bollard is a vertical protective post fabricated from structural steel pipe and used to control vehicle access, protect assets, guide traffic, or improve site safety.
+A steel pipe bollard is a vertical protective post fabricated from structural steel pipe that is used to control vehicle access, protect assets, guide traffic, or improve site safety.
 Unlike decorative or lightweight posts, steel pipe bollards are designed to withstand repeated exposure to vehicles, equipment, and environmental conditions.

 Steel pipe construction is preferred because it provides consistent wall thickness, predictable strength characteristics, and compatibility with embedded installation methods.
 Most steel pipe bollards will be specified as A53 or ASTMA500 to ensure the bollard a high degree of structural strength, durability and impact resistance.
 A53 Grade B is preferred given it's yield strength (35,000 psi minimum) and tensile strength (60,000 psi minimum) over Grade A (typically only suitable for fencing and deterrent applications).
 When set below grade, steel pipe bollards function as permanent guard posts integrated directly into the surrounding pavement or slab.